To deliver every patient with a healthy smile

 The periodontist examines the gums, checks to see if there is any gum line recession, assesses how the teeth fit together when biting, and checks the teeth to see if any are loose.
 The periodontist will also take a small measuring instrument called a probe and place it between the teeth and gums to determine the depth of those spaces, known as periodontal pockets; this helps the periodontist assess the health of the gums.
 X-rays may also be taken to observe the health of the bone below the gum line.

-The Oakland Dental Specialty Center medical professionals are highly trained in anesthesia and sedation.
-We are licensed in the administration of medications to control pain.
+The Oakland Dental Specialty Center Oral Surgeon, Dr. Jay Fedorowicz is highly trained in anesthesia and sedation.
+He is licensed in the administration of medications to control pain.
 There are three general types of sedation.

 Some surgeries require general anesthesia (deep sedation) while other procedures can be comfortably handled with a local anesthesia.
-Depending on your medical history, medications and the surgery that will be performed, Dr. Luque and his team will work closely with you to utilize the best and safest anesthesia to meet your needs and provide you the greatest comfort.
+Depending on your medical history, medications and the surgery that will be performed, Dr. Fedorowicz will work closely with you to utilize the best and safest anesthesia to meet your needs and provide you the greatest comfort.

 Local Anesthesia numbs a specific area.
 It is typically delivered by injection or topically, and lasts for up to three hours following treatment.
 This is the most common form of anesthesia.